ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 If an intruder ignores audio warnings, live monitoring triggers a verified call to LAPD or the county sheriff.
 Video verification gives your call priority over standard alarm calls because police know the threat is real, not a false alarm.

-This verified approach gets faster police response.
+When operators call 911, they describe exactly what they're seeing: number of intruders, their location, their actions, and whether they're armed or using vehicles.
 Standard alarm calls might wait 20-40 minutes during busy periods.
 Video-verified calls documenting active crime in progress receive higher priority.

-Surveillance Solutions That Stop Theft — Not Just Record It
+Surveillance Solutions That Stop Theft, Not Just Record It

 Different jobsites require different surveillance approaches.
-Here's what works for active crime prevention.

 Fixed Construction Site Surveillance Cameras